mongodb/specifications/source/auth/tests/mongodb-aws.rst

 MongoDB AWS
 ===========

-There are 5 scenarios drivers MUST test:
+There are 6 scenarios drivers MUST test:

 #. ``Regular Credentials``: Auth via an ``ACCESS_KEY_ID`` and ``SECRET_ACCESS_KEY`` pair
 #. ``EC2 Credentials``: Auth from an EC2 instance via temporary credentials assigned to the machine
 #. ``ECS Credentials``: Auth from an ECS instance via temporary credentials assigned to the task
+#. ``Assume Role``: Auth via temporary credentials obtained from an STS AssumeRoleWithWebIdentity request
-#. ``Assume Role``: Auth via temporary credentials obtained from an STS AssumeRole request
+#. ``Assume Role with Web Identity``: Auth via temporary credentials obtained from an STS AssumeRole request
 #. ``AWS Lambda``: Auth via environment variables ``AWS_ACCESS_KEY_ID``, ``AWS_SECRET_ACCESS_KEY``, and ``AWS_SESSION_TOKEN``.

 For brevity, this section gives the values ``<AccessKeyId>``, ``<SecretAccessKey>`` and ``<Token>`` in place of a valid access key ID, secret access key and session token (also known as a security token).
 Note that if these values are passed into the URI they MUST be URL encoded.
 Sample values are below.